bcoles/kasld/CONTRIBUTING.md

 bug and emits nothing.
 Emit a disposition only when it soundly classifies the null result beyond the exit code — above all, a confirmed mitigation; a component that merely found no matching entry emits nothing.
-A `mitigation` disposition is confirmed active in the hardening report; the mitigation category is surfaced in default output, all categories under `--verbose`, and each disposition per-component in JSON.
+A `mitigation` disposition is confirmed active in the hardening report; every disposition is listed under `--verbose` and appears per-component in JSON.

 ### Diagnostics and options